NicoMincuzzi/no-framework-webapp/README.md

   <img src="https://user-images.githubusercontent.com/48289901/119905545-bdf06480-bf4c-11eb-99d1-44cf34f41740.jpg" alt="servlet"/>
 </p>

+### Setting Contexts
+A `ContextHandler` is a HandlerWrapper that responds only to requests that have a URI prefix that matches the configured context path.

+Requests that match the context path have their path methods updated accordingly.

+### Setting a ServletContext
+A `ServletContextHandler` is a specialization of `ContextHandler` with support for standard servlets.

 ### ServletContextListener

 The `ServletContextListener` will run your code before the web application is started.
 For example, you want to initialize a database connection pool before the web application is started.